pbfrandsen/SPIN_workshop/01_kmer_counting_genomescope.md

 `$ ls *fastq.gz > files.txt`

 Next, you'll need to create a job file.
 Remember, you can do this with the [job script generator](https://rc.byu.edu/documentation/slurm/script-generator).
-Choose a single node, 24 cores, 4 hours, and 6 hours. `KMC` can take a lot of RAM so select 14 GB of RAM per CPU.
+Choose a single node, 24 cores, and 6 hours. `KMC` can take a lot of RAM so select 14 GB of RAM per CPU.
 Then make a job file, perhaps called `kmc.job` and paste in the output from the job script generator.
 Once that it pasted in, make sure you add the commands to load the miniconda module and activate the `KMC` environment:

 ```
 module load miniconda3/4.12-pws-472